 We will pay for the entire cost of soliciting proxies.
-In addition to these proxy materials, our directors and employees and D.F.
-King & Co., Inc. ("D.F.
-King"), our proxy solicitor, may also solicit proxies in person, by telephone or by other means of communication.
-Directors and employees will not be paid any additional compensation for soliciting proxies, but D.F.
-King will be paid its customary fee of approximately \$7,500, plus out-of-pocket expenses if it solicits proxies.
+In addition to these proxy materials, our directors and employees and Proxy Solicitor may also solicit proxies in person, by telephone or by other means of communication.
+Directors and employees will not be paid any additional compensation for soliciting proxies, but Proxy Solicitor will be paid its customary fee of approximately \$ plus out-of-pocket expenses if it solicits proxies.
 We may also reimburse brokerage firms, banks and other agents for the cost of forwarding proxy materials to beneficial owners.